hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 6. Paste in the Object URL you grabbed earlier into the **Amazon S3 URL** field.
 Click **Next**
 ![Images/cidazure-setup-cfn-template](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-template.png?width=1000px)

 7. Give the stack a name.
-The S3 bucket created by the stack will start with the name you enter here, so enter something similar to customer code.
+An S3 bucket will be created by the stack and start with the name you enter here.
 ![Images/cidazure-setup-cfn-stackname](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-stackname.png?width=1000px)

 8. Let's set values for our parameters.
 Fill in the **Common Settings** section.
 Refer to the [Parameters](#parameters) section for guidance.